ashwinvidiyala/Login-And-Registration/README.md

 ## Build the following:

-* Show validation error messages if validations fail the following tests
+* Show validation error messages if validations fail the following tests:
   * First Name - Required; No fewer than 2 characters; letters only
   * Last Name - Required; No fewer than 2 characters; letters only
   * Email - Required; Valid Format